 The wind blows is a drama about a married couple who get divorced due to differences in opinions mainly about starting a family.

+A brief summary of “The Wind Blows” goes like this.
 Lee Soo Jin and Kwon Do Hoon are each other’s first love and get married after meeting in college.
 However, their marriage comes to an end when Lee Soo Jin decides that she wants to start a family and have kids to which her husband Kwon Do Hoon refuses to accept that as he is suffering from Alzheimer’s disease.
 They however, reunite 6 years later and the real story begins then.

 Characters: The acting in this drama was phenomenal.
 The male lead Do Hoon, played by actor Kam Woo Sang is at a good post at a confectionery company.
 Kam Woo Sang did such a great job portraying an Alzheimer patient.
 Everything from his eyes, body language, speech, tone everything was on point.
 You could tell exactly how he was feeling by just his facial expression, considering he didn’t have much dialogue in the last few episodes but they were his best scenes, such a powerhouse performance.

 The female lead Lee Soo Jin played by Kim Ha Neul is an artist and a good house wife.
 The acting was so brilliant in this drama (though I want Kam Woo Sang to really not be an ill person for once but he acts these characters so good) they are really good at conveying their emotions via acting.
 Kim Ha Neul was such a treat to watch.
 She was so immersed into her role.